AhmadYousif89/devlinks/README.md

 # DevLinks - Link Sharing Application

-A modern, full-stack link-sharing platform built with Next.js, allowing users to create, manage, and share their professional links in a beautiful, customizable profile.
+A modern, full-stack link-sharing platform built with Next.js that empowers users to create, manage, and share their professional links in a beautiful, customizable profile.
+DevLinks provides a seamless experience for both guest users and registered users, with intelligent session management and comprehensive profile validation.

 ## 🚀 Features

+### Core Features

 - **Link Management**: Create, read, update, and delete links with real-time preview
 - **Drag & Drop**: Reorder links with intuitive drag-and-drop functionality